yoonhaK/NBA_Winner_Prediction/README.md

 # NBA_Winner_Prediction
- Can we predict individual win shares of NBA players using other basketball metrics?
+- Can we predict individual win shares of NBA players using other basketball metrics?
  According to Baketball-Reference, win shares is a metric that estimates the number of wins a player produces for his team throughout the season

- For example, Michael Jordan is both the single season leader in win shares with 20.4 win shares and all-time career leader in win shares with 214 win shares.
+ - For example, Michael Jordan is both the single season leader in win shares with 20.4 win shares and all-time career leader in win shares with 214 win shares.
 It hints that win shares could potentially be a good indicator of how much success a player contributes to their team

+ - Scraped over 10000 players' advanced stats

 ## Code used
 - Python version: 3.7